 The method below will allow you to share access to a Google Analytics (GA) account safely and securely.
-You should, of course, also only ever share access to your account with people and businesses you trust.

-We install and set up basic Google Analytics reporting on all the websites we build.
 Google Analytics is an incredibly powerful reporting tool that can help you keep track of how many visits you site gets, what visitors are doing on your site and where they are coming from.
 It’s completely free, but it does require quite a bit of set up.
 To help with this, we often require access to a client’s Google Analytics account.

-Never share your Google password!
+Never share your Google account password!

 Step 1: Open up your Google Analytics dashboard